wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## Who's Responsible for Ingested Data?

-When you want to find out which teams are using the most data, you several these options.
+You can find out which teams are using the most data with ingestion policies or from the Namespace Usage Explorer dashboard.
 <table>
 <tbody>
 <thead>